For a mediation arranged at the request of the parties by the Office of the Small Business Commissioner the following are to be complied with fully.

 - any statement or document made by the Mediator.

-- Neither party will take action to cause the Mediator to breach the previous point.
+- Neither party will take action to cause the Mediator to breach the previous clause.

-- A party may terminate the mediation immediately by giving written notice to each other party and to the Mediator at any time during or after the mediation conference.
+- Unless a mediation has been ordered by a Court, a party may terminate a mediation by giving written notice to each other party and to the Mediator during the mediation conference.

 - The mediation will be terminated automatically upon execution of a settlement agreement in respect of the dispute.